 - Be provided with simple one-page programs.

-- Be provided with appropriate publicity by the department.
+- Be provided with appropriate publicity, ticketing and front-of-house staff by the department.

 - Be allowed the use of working props from stock to the degree possible.